dswann101164/azure-noob-blog/posts/2025-12-16-azure-governance-napkin-test.md

 It provides structure.
 But structure without narrative isn't governance—it's just organized chaos.

 As we saw in [Azure Landing Zone Reality Check](/blog/azure-landing-zone-reality-check/), Landing Zones drift without continuous operational context.
 The same applies to cost understanding—without continuous narrative, the architecture becomes meaningless.
+You can have perfect hub-and-spoke topology but still can't explain why Subscription A costs 3x more than Subscription B.

 ### 3. Policy Audits the Past, Not the Future